Ramp Credit Card Review: Is Ramp Right For Your Business?

 Ramp stands out due to its auto-generated savings insights tool that uses algorithms to notify you of duplicate subscriptions, redundant software purchases, lower pricing tiers, and more.

-Having a corporate credit card that focuses on helping businesses spend less is certainly an interesting proposition.
-Because card issuers make their money through interchange fees (paid by the merchant) whenever a user charges a purchase to their card, encouraging businesses to spend less could ultimately hurt Ramp’s bottom line.
-However, Ramp hopes that potentially slimmer margins will be replaced by more clientele.
+A corporate credit card that helps businesses spend less is certainly an interesting proposition.
+Because card issuers make their money through interchange fees (paid by the merchant) whenever a user charges a purchase, encouraging businesses to spend less could ultimately hurt Ramp’s bottom line.
+The company hopes that potentially slimmer margins will be replaced by more clientele.

 Ramp comes bundled with a few other notable features, including: